How to Get the Best Price for Your Run Down Home

 ● Toilet, sink, and bathtub staining

-● Behind and underneath refrigerator, stove, washer, dryer, and dishwasher
+● Behind and underneath the refrigerator, stove, washer, dryer, and dishwasher

 ● Inside of cabinets and cupboards